 So as brand builders, what can we learn from Rachel’s thoughtful act of charity?
 Doing good is good for business.
 Her example gives other companies permission to emulate this approach.
 By donating her Nutrish brand dog food she has done several things that help build her brand.

-1. Product.
-She took a broader view of her product.
+Rachel took a broader view of her product.
 She didn’t just see its commercial features and benefits, or even its nutritional advantages.
 She saw it as a necessity in a time of crisis.
-She asked the question “How do I make my living and how can I give back?”
+And she asked the question “How do I make my living and how can I give back?”
 In other words, how can I use my product to help?

-As a nation, we spend upwards of $150 billion annually in advertising.
+As a nation, we spend upwards of $150 billion annually on advertising.
 We would like to see just 10% of that money redirected into Worthy Cause Marketing.

 Who We Are